-This device complies with Industry Canada licence-exempt RSS standard(s).
+This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.

-TPMS with Easy Fill Tire Alert
+TPMS with Easy Fill Tire Alert (if so equipped)